English as a lingua franca: Globalization, geopolitics and ELF

-Because of the use of English as a lingua franca in international trade and intercultural communication, native speakers of English are outnumbered by non-native speakers, which is atypical for western European languages.
+Because of the use of English as a lingua franca in international trade and intercultural communication, native speakers of English are outnumbered by non-native speakers.
 A consequence of this is a sense of ownership of the language which is shared by different communities.
 For instance, international communication via ELF has facilitated exchange between China and the rest of the world, thus sustaining international trade.
 But once a language is appropriated by new communities, it is then adapted to their specific needs.
 Consequently, the English language is undergoing change, and this change is being brought about mostly by its non-native speakers.

 Features of spoken ELF communication

 The way English is used as a lingua franca is heavily dependent on the specific situation of use.
 Generally speaking, ELF interactions concentrate on function rather than form.
 In other words, communicative efficiency (i.e. getting the message across) is more important than grammatical correctness, provided that the grammar is good enough for the message to be intelligible.
 As a consequence, ELF interactions are very often hybrid.
 Speakers accommodate to each other's cultural backgrounds and may also use code-switching into other languages that they know.
 Based on the Vienna-Oxford International Corpus of English (VOICE) and additional research, the following features of ELF lexicogrammar have been identified: